danrcastro/.github/Bug Issue Template.md

 ## Story

-**As a <Agent, Admin, or Patient> of <STDcheck, Healthlabs, UTITreatment and/or Manage>**, I need < an expression of the correct behavior needed from the system >.
+**As a < Agent, Admin, or Patient> of <STDcheck, Healthlabs, UTITreatment and/or Manage >**, I need < an expression of the correct behavior needed from the system >.

 ## Steps to Recreate

-< a numbered list of the **exact** steps taken in the system that led to the Actual Behavior.
-What we want here is not how to see the bad result but rather how to **create** the bad result. screen shots or videos can help >
+< A numbered list of the **exact** steps taken in the system that led to the Actual Behavior.
+What we want here is not how to see the bad result but rather how to **create** the bad result.
+Screen shots or videos can help.
+If there are necessary pre-conditions to running the recreation steps, these should be detailed separately. >

-1.
-2.

 ## Expected Behavior